One To One - Book Review - People Development Magazine

 One To One

-I’ve been asked to write a peer review and I jumped to the occasion.
+I’ve been asked to write a peer review, and I jumped at the opportunity.
 What an honour!
-Rob is, to me, part- Europe’s Ken Blanchard and part- Hemingway.
-He certainly is in that lineage of writers and people who genuinely put the human experience at the forefront of long-term business success.
-Also, he helps leaders liberate themselves from pre-existing notions and the rut of working circularly around bad habits.
+Rob is, to me, part-Europe’s Europe’s Ken Blanchard and part-Hemingway.
+He certainly belongs to that lineage of writers and individuals who genuinely put the human experience at the forefront of long-term business success.
+Additionally, he helps leaders liberate themselves from pre-existing notions and the rut of working within established patterns of bad habits.
 He points you back to your purpose.

 The comparison to Ken Blanchard goes a bit deeper.
-Both individuals have an incredible capacity to chew up these complex concepts and spoon-feed us the wisdom in easy actionable insights.
+Both individuals possess an incredible capacity to distil these complex concepts and convey the wisdom in easy, actionable insights.
 The older I get, the more I realise that getting to this level of simplicity requires the sharpest of minds.
-The information is truly distilled like a fine Scotch (sorry Rob, couldn’t help myself).
+The information is truly distilled like a fine Scotch (sorry, Rob, couldn’t help myself).

 Actionable Plan

 Most business books I read leave me inspired.
-What is often missing is how to concretely implement the teachings in my day-to-day.
-It’s great to be inspired but it is better to be able to bring an actionable plan back with you.
+What is often missing is how to implement the teachings in my day-to-day life concretely.
+It’s great to be inspired, but it is better to be able to bring an actionable plan back with you.

 One To One is an important book that should sit on any leader’s bookshelf.
 It’s a reality check.
 Even if you think you are doing everything correctly on that front, there is always room for improvement.
 We all need to be reminded of the essentials.

 It’s a simple guide on the essential qualities your regular one-to-one meetings should have to fulfil their purpose.
-The book made me appreciate how we, as leaders, have a bigger role in carefully considering our actions in shaping the purpose of our teams.
+The book made me appreciate how we, as leaders, have a significant role in carefully considering our actions to shape the purpose of our teams.

-The framework on how to manage one-to-one should be a cornerstone for all aspiring to be better and to do better.
+The framework for managing one-to-one interactions should be a cornerstone for all aspiring to be better and do better.
 The book is structured using the 5WH frame: What, Why, When, Where, Who, How.
 It’s an effective way to break down quality one-to-one meetings.
 Each chapter is bite-sized and easily understood.

 As soon as I finished reading the book (took me about 2 hours), I called Rob to congratulate him.
 His structure was spot-on, and I can only hope that he distils more complex management challenges into this 5WH framework.